-There’s one very tragic and unfortunate thing about this milkshake.
+There’s one very tragic and unfortunate thing about this roasted strawberry basil milkshake:

 Thankfully, the actual milkshake was pretty damn good and worth the annoyance.

-The walk back also involved a sober friend with a car picking us up, people failing about on the sidewalks and passing out in bed by 9pm but that’s beside the point.
+The walk back also involved a sober friend with a car picking us up, people flailing about on the sidewalks and passing out in bed by 9pm but that’s beside the point.